Casino, union reach tentative deal minutes before strike deadline | CBC News

 "When the members see everything that was done in this agreement, I think they're going to be pleased with it," he said, adding that not every deal is "perfect."

-A spokesperson for Caeser's Windsor declined to comment on specifics, but president and CEO Kvein Laforet issued a statement after the tentative agreement was reached.
+A spokesperson for Caeser's Windsor declined to comment on specifics, but president and CEO Kevin Laforet issued a statement after the tentative agreement was reached.

 "We would like to commend Unifor Local 444 and the entire bargaining team for their respectful and productive efforts resulting in an agreement that is mutually beneficial for both parties," said Laforet.